fuine/msc-thesis-typst/content/ch3_results.typ

 Results on the test subset can be seen in @fig:titanic_raucs_eers and @fig:titanic_rocs.
-Full results of all experiments can be found in the Appendix, #todo[Reference tab:titanic_rocs].
-Both
-DES and CMA-ES yield very similar RAUC results (medians of respectively 0.871 and 0.872), with the former having slightly greater variation. jSO seems to perform better (median of 0.878), with a crucial exception of one outlier run, which scores noticeably
+Full results of all experiments can be found in the Appendix, @tab:titanic_rocs.
+Both DES and CMA-ES yield very similar RAUC results (medians of respectively 0.871 and 0.872), with the former having slightly greater variation. jSO seems to perform better (median of 0.878), with a crucial exception of one outlier run, which scores noticeably